chrisieh/gridsearcher/README.md

 This creates all the model configurations in the `configs` folder of the project folder.

-Submit a number of jobs `-n <num. of jobs>` to the cluster for training `--train` or evaluation `--eval`:
+Submit a number of training jobs `-n <num. of jobs>` to the cluster for training `--train` or evaluation `--eval`:

     python gridsearcher.py submit --train [-n N] pbs_train.sh

+Analogous for evaluation (sends only trained jobs to the cluster):

+    python gridsearcher.py submit --eval [-n N] pbs_eval.sh